AnupriyaRastogi/Classifying-facial-expressions-into-different-emotions/README.md

 # Classifying-facial-expressions-into-different-emotions
-Facial expression recognition is a technique that may be carried out by humans or computers and here, our project entails:
+Facial expression recognition is a technique that may be carried out by humans or computers and here, in my
+project:
 1. Facial Feature Extraction: Face recognition in the surroundings and extraction of facial features from the recognized face region e.g., detecting the shape of face and its components such as eyes, using Haar-cascade in OpenCV.
 2. Facial Expression Interpretation: Examining how the facial features move and/or change, and then